rda0/ansible-role-virtual/README.markdown

 In this example the whole extra disks `virtual_disks` key was removed to not create any additional mount points or empty disks.

-To create additional lvs to be used as mount points, use the `virtual_disks` dictionary:
+To create additional disks to be used as mount points, use the `virtual_disks` dictionary:

 ```yaml
 - hosts: my-host